The Cost of Under-Leveraging a High Performer

 Operational maturity isn’t just about managing low performers.

-It’s about intentionally expanding high ones.
+It’s about intentionally expanding high performers into roles that match their capacity.

-Talent does not automatically maximize itself.
+Because talent does not automatically maximize itself.

 It must be architected.